-We have taken every effort to remove all instances of overlapping and duplication from the data as accurately as possible within our scope.
+Therefore we have taken every effort to remove all instances of overlapping and duplication from the data as accurately as possible within our scope.
 As previously noted we are reliant on the dataset published by OS and will continue to work with them to support their verification process where we are able.
-We have noted accuracy-related revisions between the April 2020, October 2020 and April 2021 releases of the OS Greenspace data and it is for this reason we do not yet feel able to draw comparisons to the findings of the first two releases of the Green Space Index.
+We have noted accuracy-related revisions between the April 2020, April 2021 and April 2022 releases of the OS Greenspace data and it is for this reason we do not yet feel able to draw comparisons to the findings of the first two releases of the Green Space Index.
 If you find any inaccuracies whilst browsing the OS Greenspace product you can report these using the contact form on the OS website, selecting "Map errors and omissions".
 We are also committed to working closely with Ordnance Survey to improve green space data across the UK especially with regards to existing legally protected spaces.

 Population projection data

 Whilst the majority of the Green Space Index is compiled using the OS Open Greenspace product, some measures are calculated by combining analysis of this with population data.

-For the May 2021 release of the Green Space Index we have in all instances used data for the actual 2021 population, to provide a more accurate product.
+For the May 2022 release of the Green Space Index we have in all instances used data for the projected 2022 population, to provide a more accurate product.
 This is a change from the May 2019 release of the Index in which we used data from the 2011 Census.

 For the population figures for 2022 and beyond, we used data provided by Geolytix, who specialise in data and demographics.
 The projections for years beyond 2022 are modelled from a household first perspective.
 They use OS address data and combine data on all large-scale planning developments with Census data on household compositions.
 This is done at postcode and Output Area level, but the figures are then constrained to 2016-based ONS population projections at local authority level.